vPeteWalker/EraComboBootcamp/configure_mssql/configure_mssql.rst

 #.
 Click **Register** to begin ingesting the Database Server into Era.

 #.
-Select **Operations** from the dropdown menu to monitor the registration.
+Select **Operations** from the drop-down menu to monitor the registration.
 This process should take approximately 5 minutes.

    .. figure:: images/13.png